manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Retention_Tags_Policies.md

 You have created a new retention policy through the Exchange Admin Center.
 You assigned several retention tags to this policy, including a custom retention tag, and you assigned the retention policy to Lynne and Joni’s mailboxes.

-### Task 3 – Create a Retention Policy in the Compliance Center
+### Task 3 – Create a Retention Policy in the Microsoft 365 Compliance Center

-Now that Holly has created a retention policy through the Exchange Admin Center, she wants to do the same in the Compliance Center.
+Now that Holly has created a retention policy through the Exchange Admin Center, she wants to do the same in the Microsoft 365 Compliance Center.
 For this policy, Holly wants to preserve the content of all Exchange Online mailboxes from deletion for 7 years after the last modification.

 1. In **Microsoft Edge**, select the **Microsoft 365 Compliance** center tab if it's still open; otherwise, in the **Microsoft 365 admin center**, under **Admin centers**, select **Compliance**.